 - Look for suspicious payment requirements.
 Scammers often ask for payments via wire transfer, money order, cryptocurrency or gift cards.
 These payments can be harder to track and cancel than other forms of payment, which can leave you stuck without recourse.

-If you're the victim of a scam, you can file a report with the FTC and law enforcement.
+If you're the victim of a scam, you can file a report with the FTC and your local law enforcement.
 The report may help others avoid similar scams.

 Continue Monitoring Your Identity